awslabs/containers-cost-allocation-dashboard/README.md

             - Name: properties.labels.<label_name>
               Type: STRING

-For example, for the above output labels, the YAML should look like the below after adding the lines:
+For example, for the above output labels, this part of the YAML should look like the below after adding the lines:

             - Name: properties.providerid
               Type: STRING